BEagle1984/silverback/docs/guides/broker/producing/serialization.md

                         }))));
 ```

+### Polymorphic Serialization

+Silverback by default adds an `x-message-type` header to the produced messages to allow the consumer to discriminate the message type and deserialize it accordingly.
+This allows polymorphic serialization, meaning that the producer can send messages of different types to the same topic and the consumer will be able to deserialize them correctly.

+For example, if the producer is configured to produce messages of type `MyMessage` but it actually produces a message of type `MyDerivedMessage`, the `x-message-type` header will be set to the **assembly qualified name** of `MyDerivedMessage`.

+This header will always be sent, even if the actual message type is the same as the one specified in the producer configuration.
+This header can be dropped using the `DisableMessageTypeHeader` method.

+To handle polymorphic nested properties, you have instead to rely on the serializer built-in functionality (e.g., `TypeNameHandling` in `Newtonsoft.Json`).

 ### Schema Registry

 To integrate with Confluent Schema Registry, you can use the dedicated JSON serializer designed for schema registry support found in the [Silverback.Kafka.SchemaRegistry](https://www.nuget.org/packages/Silverback.Kafka.SchemaRegistry/) package.
 This uses the Confluent serializer under the hood, which in turn uses `Newtonsoft.Json`.